AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-aem-guides-mcp.md

 ## Supported applications

-The Experience Manager Guides MCP server is a **remote MCP server** that can connect with compatible MCP clients.

-The applications and clients you can use depend on your deployment and configuration.
-To learn about the supported applications and how to connect and authenticate your MCP client, view [Set up the Experience Manager Guides MCP server](./configure-aem-guides-mcp.md).
+The Experience Manager Guides MCP server is a remote MCP server that can connect with compatible MCP clients.
+Based on your environment, connect your MCP client and authenticate to the Experience Manager Guides MCP server.
+For details, view [Set up the Experience Manager Guides MCP server](./configure-aem-guides-mcp.md).

 ## Using the Experience Manager Guides MCP Server